Northern Texas PGA Reclaims Texas Joe Black Cup in Midland

 The Southern Texas PGA claimed three of its four points in singles play today.
 Trent Peddy, PGA head professional at Black Hawk Country Club, Ryan Hodge, PGA head professional at Spanish Oaks Golf Club, and Casey Russell, PGA director of golf at Big Easy Ranch, earned 4&3, 1 UP and 1 UP victories, respectively.

 The Texas Joe Black Cup Matches is an annual competition between the Northern Texas PGA and the Southern Texas PGA Sections.
 The event was started in 1981 to honor Joe Black, a Snyder, Texas native who was completing his first year as President of The PGA of America that year.
 This year marks the 44th playing of the Matches.
-The overall Joe Black Cup Matches record currently sits even at 21-21-2.
+The overall Joe Black Cup Matches record is currently tied at 21-21-2.

 The Texas Joe Black Cup Matches are supported by Club Car, Mizzen + Main, and Srixon and Nike.